How Will a Second Job Affect My Taxes?

 When you are working as a freelancer or a contractor, things will be a bit more complicated because you are responsible for paying your taxes.

 This self-payment means your employer will not withhold any of the money for you.
 You can determine how much you should put aside to pay taxes each month by talking to an accountant or using a tax calculator.
-However, a good rule of thumb is 25% of what you take home, you will pay in taxes.
+However, a good rule of thumb is 25 to 30% of what you take home, you will pay in taxes.

 In addition to your income tax, you will also need to pay self-employment taxes, so you could be faced with a pretty hefty tax bill if you don’t set money aside.
 You should either make quarterly payments or set this money aside.

 Think About Other Changes to Your Taxes

 If you get a second job and increase your income, it could change your tax bracket.
 Other tax changes may also apply: If you had received the Earned Income Credit, a second job may make you ineligible for the benefit.
 This can happen if a stay-at-home spouse returns to work, as well.